jcac2000/Juice-Shop/README.md

 <strong>1.
 Event Interception (addEventListener)</strong>

-e.preventDefault(): This is the most critical first step.
-By default, HTML forms try to refresh the page and send data via the URL (GET request).
-We stop this to keep the credentials out of the browser history and to allow our custom logic to run.
+e.preventDefault(): By default, HTML forms try to send data via the URL (GET request) and refresh the page.
+This behavior is modified to keep the credentials out of the browser history and to run the security validation process.
+Both email and password information are obtained using document.getElementById().value function from input fields.

-Data Capture: We use document.getElementById().value to pull the raw strings from the input fields into local variables.

 <strong>2.
 Client-Side Validation Logic</strong>
 This is the first line of defense.
 It isn’t meant to stop a hacker (since a hacker can bypass the browser), but it is meant to ensure Data Integrity.